tommytoyou/tommytoyou/README.md

-### 🐬 I believe it is our duty to make Earth a better place,,, for all of its species. 🐳
+### 🐬 Let's make the human space a better place for all people for all time. 🐳

 😄 Pronouns:he/him

+@IamTomErickson ♂ across all platforms,,, um, except GitHub

 🔭 I’m currently working on a bachelor's degree in order to live a more fulfilling and happier life.
 Yaaaayyy!!! 👯

-😄 We are all, even you and me, powerful, beautiful, extraordinary beings who can bring wonder to the world.
+😄 We are all, even you and me, powerful, beautiful, extraordinary beings capable of effecting positie change within themselves and thier environement when we choose to. #iChooseTo

 ⚡ Fun fact: Having fun releases endorphins which cause us to live longer.

 <!--
 **tommytoyou/tommytoyou** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.